-Advice and information is available on student grants, loans, fees, University Support and Hardship Funds, the financial aspects of repeating years and course changes, Social Security benefits, budgeting and other general financial issues.
+Advice and information is available on student grants, loans, fees, University Support and University Financial Assistance Funds, the financial aspects of repeating years and course changes, Social Security benefits, budgeting and other general financial issues.
+SU Advice is also authorised and regulated by the Financial Conduct Authority to provide specialist debt counselling.